I Feel Guilty When I Say No - featured image

 You are not here to rescue people from the consequences of their own choices.

-for the other to rise or fall, to learn and to grow.
+to rise or fall, to learn and grow.

 Love is not control.